There are several theological reasons why we retain the black

 (cf. Mt 12:35; 15:18-19).
 This means that thought always precedes behavior.

-We may not express that behavior but our thought-life already has.
-If you dwell
+We may not express that behavior while our thought-life already has.
+If you

-on it too long, it may surprisingly jump out!
-Our exterior can be a pleasant
+dwell on it too long, it may surprisingly jump out!
+Our exterior can be a

-There is no such thing as a thoughtless act that tends to make
+There is no such thing as a thoughtless act that leads to a victim

 It is preventative medicine to think wholesome thoughts to avoid